Fabric-Development/fabric-wiki/src/introduction.md

 Fabric uses [GTK](https://www.gtk.org/) version 3, a widget and application development toolkit.
 Specifically, Fabric uses the python bindings of GTK ([PyGObject](https://wiki.gnome.org/action/show/Projects/PyGObject)).
 Without GTK, Fabric wouldn't exist!

 # What is Cairo?
 [Cairo](https://www.cairographics.org/) is a 2D graphics library used by GTK to draw surfaces and widgets.
-GTK allows you to draw custom surfaces and widgets through Cairo, and Fabric extends GTK even more by adding widgets that do not exist in GTK.
+GTK allows you to draw custom surfaces and widgets through Cairo, and Fabric extends GTK even more by adding widgets that don't exist in GTK.